Azure/data-api-builder/docs/bugbash/readme.md

 ## Scenarios:
 **Making connection to Cosmos DB**
 - [ ] You should be able to use DAB using Connection String.
-- [ ] You should be able to use DAB using Managed Identity.
+- [ ] You should be able to use DAB using Managed Identity (ref, how to set up RBAC for Cosmos DB https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac)

 **Mutation Operation**
 - [ ] Should be able to Create a simple/complex Item